a-karma/Bogor_Workshop/DAY_2/Session1.md

 IGHFDEC@;;?=>B=?<;A:?@>9<>9756867544312*,*)'&)+
 ```

-The first line (a.k.a header_line) starts with `@` and contains a series of characters which uniquely identify the read.
+The first line (or header line) starts with `@` and contains a series of characters which uniquely identify the read.
 When dealing with Illumina data, the identifier includes 7 fields encoding information about the sequencing process plus 4 fields about the read itself (see tab2.1).
 Fields are separated by a `:` and the two groups are separated by a space.